adstuart/azure-sdwan/README.md

 ## Summary of design option

 This design pattern looked to enhance #2 with a workaround (trick!) related to Azure VPN Gateways.
-Historically, VPN Gateways were the only endpoint you were able to configured custom BGP peerings to.
-By establishing IPsec tunnels between the NVA in the Cloud, and the Azure VPN in the Cloud (now possible using [private IPs](https://docs.microsoft.com/en-us/azure/vpn-gateway/media/site-to-site-vpn-private-peering/gateway.png)), we were able to dynamically exchange routes.
-I.e. the VPN Gateway was purely a bump in the wire, to take BGP information from your NVA, and use it's natively ability to inject routes in to the Azure SDN.
+Historically, VPN Gateways were the only endpoint to which you could configure custom BGP peerings.
+By establishing IPsec tunnels between the NVA in the Cloud, and the Azure VPN Gateway in the Cloud (now possible using [private IPs](https://docs.microsoft.com/en-us/azure/vpn-gateway/media/site-to-site-vpn-private-peering/gateway.png)), we are able to dynamically exchange routes.
+I.e. the VPN Gateway was purely a bump in the wire, to take BGP information from your NVA, and use it's native fabric access to inject routes in to the Azure SDN.

 ![](images/2022-03-21-12-19-38.png)